nuodb/nuodb-cp-docs/content/docs/configuration/backup/backup-policies.md

 GFS backup rotation happens cyclically, with each backup occurring at the scheduled time repeatedly.
 Users configure the number of backups to retain from each cycle.

-The available cycles are `hourly`, `daily`, `weekly`, `monthly` and `yearly`.
+The available cycles are `hourly`, `daily`, `weekly`, `monthly`, and `yearly`.
-For example, `7 daily` means that up to 7 daily backups with the last 7 days will be retained.
+For example, `7 daily` means that up to seven daily backups with the last seven days will be retained.
 A _daily_ backup is any completed backup requested during the same day.
-The time span for different cycles can overlap to increase the backup coverage.
+The period for different cycles can overlap to increase the backup coverage.

 #### Example